GunterMueller/N.Wirth_Compiler_Construction_Archived/PL_0/Modula-2/README.md

 Sources from Niklaus Wirth Book "Compilerbau, 4th Edition, 1986 Teubner Verlag" ( in German.)

-All sources are typed by hand from the book.
+All sources were typed in by hand from the book.